usnistgov/nestor-web/docs/Getting Started/USERGUIDE.md

 <div align="center"><strong>figure 2 : Manage project popup</strong></div><br/>

-This popup is opened when you click on the Manage projects button in the home page.
-On this popup, you can select one project from your projects list and then either open or delete it.
-When you delete one project, it's not going to be in your project list anymore.
-When you open a project, you will be redirected to the Overview tab ([figure 6](#16-overview)) with all the loaded settings and tagged tokens of your previous saving action.
-If you don't have any projects yet, you will be prompted to first create one in order to retrieve it in this modal later.
+This popup is opened when a user clicks on the Manage projects button in the home page.
+On this popup, a user can select one project from their projects list and then either open or delete it.
+When a user deletes one project, it will not appear in the project list.
+Opening a project will redirect to the Overview tab ([figure 6](#16-overview)) with all the loaded settings and tagged tokens of the previous saved state.
+If no projects are saved, a user will be prompted to create a new project.